 First of all, by protecting the abuser or not revealing him/her, we are allowing the person more opportunity to keep committing crimes.
 We may find ourselves being abused again, or there might be more victims.

 Secondly, we are making ourselves disillusioned with the sense of pride that by covering up our pains and traumas, we have saved the family.
 No!
 If we choose to do this, we are only burying a skeleton inside the closet which will haunt us years later or come out and make us face the consequences.

 Thirdly, by protecting the perpetrator, we are not doing ourselves any justice.
 We are only digging a grave for ourselves, and choosing to live our entire lives with haunted memories and traumas.

 But when someone chooses to speak up against a family member who is the perpetrator of sexual violence, what happens?
-In most cases, it is the person who speaks up bears the wrath of family members and faces ostracization and isolation by family members.
+In most cases, the person who speaks up bears the wrath of family members and faces ostracization and isolation by family members.
 The person deals with the blame and guilt of creating havoc in the family.
 Because this is still the mindset of many people- if you faced abuse from a family member, be careful the next time but don’t you dare break apart your family!

-This truly breaks my heart, for it has happened to many people and while I wonder if the society will ever change, but what I do know is if I ever have children, I will not feed this illusion into their minds.
+This truly breaks my heart, for it has happened to many people and while I wonder if society will ever change, but what I do know is if I ever have children, I will not feed this illusion into their minds.
 Yes, family matters and we must try to help our family.
 But a criminal is a criminal, before anything else!